Electronic Filing Procedures

 Document includes pleadings, motions, exhibits, declarations, affidavits, briefs, papers, orders, notices and any other filing by or to the court.

-ECF Web Site refers to the official Internet site of the Western District of Wisconsin at ecf.wiwd.uscourts.gov.
+ECF Web Site refers to the official Internet site for electronic filing in the Western District of Wisconsin at ecf.wiwd.uscourts.gov.

 Electronic Filing means uploading a document directly from the Filing User's computer in PDF format using ECF to file that document in the court's case file.